-Registration appeal requests for courses within the summer term are due to the Registrar’s Office by Friday, August 6, 2021 at 4:30 p.m.
+Registration appeal requests for courses within the summer term are due to the Registrar’s Office by Friday, August 2, 2024 at 4:30 p.m.
 Appeal forms are available from the Registrar’s Forms resource and are submitted electronically.
 The FAQs resource is helpful, and staff in the Registrar’s Office are available to answer questions.

 The following information is required for the appeal request: